-Blazing Paddles is a standup paddleboard race on the Cuyahoga River, a historic body of water that's risen like a phoenix from its ecological low-point in 1969.
+Blazing Paddles is a standup paddleboard race, canoe & kayak celebration held on the Cuyahoga River, a historic body of water that's risen like a phoenix from its ecological low-point in 1969.
 You'll be racing on a curvy 5.7-mile urban course that flows past a unique mix of riverfront sites where iconic pyramids of sand and stone stand in contrast to newly created paved paths and green-spaces.
 The scenic course with sweeping views of downtown Cleveland will take you under 10 bridges spanning the river before you reach the race’s turnaround point - THE location of the 1952 Cuyahoga River fire, the infamous image that's used as a visual stand-in for the much smaller June 22, 1969 fire.

 Yes, Blazing Paddles' turnaround point serves as a physical metaphor for the turnaround of the Cuyahoga River and the turnaround our nation's relationship with its national resources.
 The ’69 fire launched America’s environmental movement.
 When you compete in Blazing Paddles on Cleveland’s historic river, you'll be reminding the nation of the great things that happen when our natural resources are protected.

 The burning river image from 1952, forever used to illustrate the much smaller 1969 fire, has been iconic shorthand for well-meaning folks to press a number of agendas forward on a number of fronts.
 And yeah, it's also been used in a not-so well meaning fashion (#CLEvsTBS anyone?).
 Our vision for Blazing Paddles is to provide a national stage for recreation to show the world that clean water and clean rivers matter and are worth preserving, protecting and investing in.
-And when amazing photographers like Lawson Whitaker (his photo to the right is of the epic Chattajack 31 in Chatanoooga, TN) document 350 stand-up paddleboarders competing on the birthplace of the environmental movement, you'll be part of launching a new brand and a new narrative for the Cuyahoga River.
+And when amazing photographers like Lawson Whitaker document hundreds of paddleboards. kayak and canoes recreating on the birthplace of the environmental movement, you'll be part of launching a new brand and a new narrative for the Cuyahoga River.
 Healthy rivers ARE economic drivers!